 Seminari e corsi: Tiene un corso postgraduate presso l’università di Madras al Asian College of Journalism dal titolo: “Lo sguardo indipendente – la metastasi della comunicazione e l’anoressia dell’informazione”.
 Guest Lecturer alla New York University Abu Dhabi con i seminari “L’Arte di Fare Domande” e “Il discorso politico post-verità ” Sett.
 2016 e su “Crisis Management” Nov.
 2016; Docente del Master IGAMI dell’Università Ca’ Foscari di Venezia (Italian Global Approach to Management in India) con il seminario “Debellare stereotipi e shock culturale per comunicare meglio in un contesto globale” (2015).
 Università di Trento, relatore.
 Curatore del seminario “Ethics and Information” a New York.
 Serie di conferenze sul “Giornalismo Bastardo” presso l’Università La Sapienza (Roma).

-Guest Fellow Civitella Ranieri Foundation, Castello di Civitella, Umbertide, Maggio 2018 e presso la White House Farm, Glemham, Suffolk, UK, agosto 2018.
+Director’s Guest Civitella Ranieri Foundation, Castello di Civitella, Umbertide, Maggio 2018 e presso la White House Farm, Glemham, Suffolk, UK, agosto 2018.

 Ha ricevuto il Premio Igor Man per un articolo sul divorzio islamico in India (2017) ed è Vincitore del Leonardo International Prix come miglior documentario 2000; honorable mentions al Film Festival Archipelago e al Festival Toni Corti.